SUMaC student in front of computer

 Real-Time Instruction

 Courses meet for live, online classroom discussion with their instructor and peers.
-Students engage in daily problem sets, work with Stanford students who serve as teaching assistants, and attend virtual guest lectures from mathematicians and others who use mathematics in their respective fields.
+Students engage in synchronous problem solving sessions, led by undergraduate and graduate students who serve as instructional assistants, and attend virtual guest lectures from mathematicians and others who use mathematics in their respective fields.

 Student Engagement